AT THE HEART OF THE MISSION WITH NDIA PRESIDENT & CEO, GENERAL HAWK CARLISLE, USAF (RET)

 “Our leadership in science and in industry require us to make this effort, to solve these mysteries, and to become the world’s leading space-faring nation” – John F. Kennedy

-While American warfighters’ control of the land, sea, and air domains is crucial to the security, their occupation of the ultimate high-ground of international warfare that is space provides great advantages in integrated, multi-domain operations.
+While American warfighters’ control of the land, sea, and air domains is crucial to national security, their occupation of the ultimate high-ground of international warfare that is space provides great advantages in integrated, multi-domain operations.
 Space technology enables different branches of the military to deploy precision-guided munitions with enhanced command control.
 Given the key role of the space domain, NDIA works with government and industry to support American warfighters in their use of space to defend our nation.

 “Someday, on the corporate balance sheet, there will be an entry which reads, ‘information’ for in most cases, the information is more valuable than the hardware which processes it” – Grace Hopper